Ark2000/PankuConsole/docs/interactive_shell.md

 Any methods or properties in the script that **do not begin with an underscore** will be added to the REPL console's auto-completion system (they will still be accessible, of course).
 Optionally, you can add description information to a method or property by defining a string constant named `_HELP_` + the corresponding method or property name.

 Alternatively, the plugin's predefined registered objects can be viewed in the `default_repl_envs` folder in the plugin directory.

+## Access Scene Root

+From `1.4.106`, your current scene root (the last child of `get_tre().root`) will be automatically registered and updated as `current` in the expression execution environment.
+This means that you can access anything in your scene root script directly in the expression, which is very convenient and you don't need to register something manually.

+For example, if you have a `player` variable in your scene root script, you can access it directly in the expression by typing `current.player` or `current.player.hp`.